Marshmello discography

 One of his most successful singles "Silence", featuring R&B singer Khalid, was released by RCA Records on August 11, 2017.
 It charted in the Top 10 of more than fifteen countries such as Germany, Sweden and Norway, and was certified multi-platinum in countries such as Australia, Canada and Sweden.
 Following that, another of his most successful career singles, a collaboration with pop singer Selena Gomez titled "Wolves", topped the charts in Latvia, Poland and Hungary, and the Billboard Dance/Electronic Songs chart.
 It was also his highest-charting Billboard Hot 100 song in 2017.
 His first single of 2018 is a posthumous collaboration with late American rapper Lil Peep, titled "Spotlight".
 The following single "Friends", released with British singer Anne-Marie, became his highest-charting song on the Billboard Hot 100 at this point, peaking at number eleven.
 Marshmello's collaboration with rapper Logic titled "Everyday", peaked at number twenty-nine on the Hot 100 while four of his subsequent singles failed to appear on the chart.

 Marshmello released his second studio album Joytime II on June 22, 2018, via his Joytime Collective label, featuring two singles, "Tell Me" and "Check This Out".
 The album became his first to debut on the Billboard 200.
 His next single is a song with the British band Bastille, titled "Happier", which became his highest-charting song in Canada, Sweden, the United Kingdom and the United States.
 It received a double-platinum certification in Australia and Canada.
 Nearly one year after Joytime II, he released Joytime III on July 2, 2019.
-The album became his first to earn a position on charts in Belgium, Canada, Norway, and Sweden.
+The album became his first to earn a position on charts in Belgium, Canada, the Netherlands, Norway, and Sweden.
 Two years later, he released Shockwave on June 11, 2021.
 The album featured four singles.

+On September 8, 2023, Marshmello released the single "Other Boys", his first collaboration with artist Dove Cameron via his label Joytime Collective under license to Disruptor Records and Columbia Records.